NoahHsu/Daas/README.md

       default-num: 1
 ```

-In this yaml, we defined a couple of thing of a rule-service API
+In this YAML file, we defined a couple of things of a rule-service API

 1. Build an API with `{ip}:{port}/rule/fire/demo` as end-point.
 2. Find file in